Gull Lake is committed to ensuring a healthy lake through the shoreline re-naturalization effort.

 To protect, maintain and improve Gull Lake's natural shoreline that will ensure the lake's overall health for today and future generations.

-The winners must provide:
+The winners will provide:

 - the balance of the costs

 - a commitment to do the planting next spring

 - before and after pictures to share on the website to help inspire the rest of the lake

 The contest is now closed.
 Thank you for all your submissions.

 Consultations will be in late summer/fall of 2018, which will enable our winners to plant in the spring of 2019.